Using 3D Viewer on HoloLens (1st gen)

 To build or optimize 3D models for use with 3D Viewer, see Optimizing 3D models for 3D Viewer.

 There are two ways to open a 3D model on HoloLens.
-See Viewing 3D models on HoloLens to learn more.
+See Viewing FBX files on HoloLens to learn more.

 If you're having trouble after reading these topics, see Troubleshooting.